Discount to Villagers on Ordering Trees!

-The Tree Commission encourages citizens to help care for the trees on the rights-of way around their homes.
+The Village encourages citizens to help care for the trees on the rights-of way around their homes.

-- The Commission is willing to work with the citizen to help them learn how to properly prune a tree.li>
+- The Village is willing to work with the citizen to help them learn how to properly prune a tree.

 - Clearance should be six (6) feet above the sidewalk.

-Branches hanging over the street or alley should be trimmed by the Village of Genoa or Tree Commission due to the involvement with the publically traveled areas and safety issues.
+Branches hanging over the street or alley should be trimmed by the Village of Genoa or the Mayor due to the involvement with the publicly traveled areas and safety issues.

 Are we permitted to mulch trees in the tree lawn area?